One Million Yen Girl: Writing

 One Million Yen Girl was written and directed by Yuki Tanada.
 When asked about the sources of inspiration and the writing, she stated that she wanted her films to be about just an ordinary person who has to deal with problems that would ordinarily would arise in life.

 Casting

 The lead actress in One Million Yen Girl named Yū Aoi worked with Yuki Tanada before and after this film.
 However, other actors and actresses are not known to have worked with the director before or after this film.

 Crew

-On top of the woman director and actress, the film also consists of mostly woman production crews.
+On top of the woman director and actress, the film also consists of mostly women production crews.
 The producers are Ko Hirano, who has worked on 16 other films, and Koko Maeda, who has helped to produce Kill Bill: Vol. 1, Kill Bill: Vol. 2, and many others.
-The cinematographer, Kei Yasuda has also worked on many other films including one with Yuki Tanada's Moon and Cherry (2004).
-The editors, Takashige Kikui and Ryûji Miyajima are established and have worked on more than 20 other films.
+The cinematographer, Kei Yasuda has also worked on many other films, including one with Yuki Tanada's Moon and Cherry (2004).
+The editors, Takashige Kikui and Ryūji Miyajima, are established and have worked on more than 20 other films.
 However, the music composers, Ko Hirano and Eiko Sakurai were only starting out when the film was made.